Written correspondence from

 Courtesy copies of motions,

-briefs, and other writings for chambers.
+briefings and other pleadings for chambers.

 The extent to which counsel